Mr Motivator: Pre-fitness career

 Evans' first job at 17 was working for the East Midlands Gas Board in the customer complaints department.
 He sold costume jewellery in high street shops and became financially secure.

 Origins of Mr Motivator

 In 1983, he taught exercise classes at a church hall in Neasden, North West London.
 His classes became popular and he was asked by the British Heart Foundation to give classes throughout the country.
-He applied repeatedly to be taken on by ITV and In 1992 his friend Tessa Sanderson recommended him to the producer of the Thames TV health education series the Full Treatment, where he appeared giving fitness advice for one series.
-In 1993, Greg Dyke hired him for the breakfast show GMTV.
+He applied repeatedly to be taken on by ITV and In 1992 he was recommended to the producer of the Thames TV health education series the Full Treatment, where he appeared giving fitness advice for one series.
+In 1993, Peter Mchugh hired him for the breakfast show GMTV.

 Evans said the name Mr Motivator came from street performances he, Richard Madeley and Judy Finnigan gave to crowds in shopping centres and streets.
 Finnigan shouted that Evans was a motivator and the name stuck.